 The question they used to assess perceived susceptibility was, “how likely do you think that your worst dental problem or such a problem will happen to you again?
 The responses were likely and unlikely.

-However, it is important to note here that they had used open-ended questions during the first phase and close-ended questions during the second phase.
+However, it is important to note here that they used open-ended questions during the first phase and close-ended questions during the second phase.